mks0601/Hand4Whole_RELEASE/README.md

 ```bash
 python train.py --gpu 0-3 --parts body
 ```
 to train body-only Pose2Pose on the GPU 0,1,2,3. `--gpu 0,1,2,3` can be used instead of `--gpu 0-3`.
 You can chnage `body` to `hand` or `face` for the hand-only and face-only Pose2Pose, respectively.
-To train body-only Pose2Pose from the pre-trained 2D human pose estimation network, download [this](https://drive.google.com/file/d/1E_gEoY7pS5BTNcpxeM1IftkkboPKebs-/view?usp=sharing) and place it at `output/model_dump`.
+To train body-only Pose2Pose from the pre-trained 2D human pose estimation network, download [this](https://drive.google.com/file/d/1E_gEoY7pS5BTNcpxeM1IftkkboPKebs-/view?usp=sharing) and place it at `tool` folder.
+Then run `python convert_simple_to_pose2pose.py`.
+Finally, move the generated `snapshot_0.pth.tar` to `output/model_dump`.
 Then, run
 ```bash
 python train.py --gpu 0-3 --parts body --continue
 ```